Jamkhed

 Jamkhed is a census town in Ahmednagar district in the Indian state of Maharashtra.
 Jamkhed is in between the Ahmednagar and Beed.
 Jamkhed is very well known for its comprehensive rural health project CRHP.
 It also has Jamkhed homeopathic college, nursing college.

 Geography

-Jamkhed is located at 18.72°N 75.32°E. It has an average elevation of 590 metres (1935 feet).
+Jamkhed is located at 18.72°N 75.32°E. It has an Area of 1935 Sq feet.